javierarce/bicing/README.md

 bicing
 =========

-Node package that returns the list of bicing stations.
+Node package that returns the list of Bicing stations.

 ## Installation